 S3 Select AutoConversion

 SQL optimizers in general look at the user’s queries and try to optimize the queries for the best performance.
-In order to achieve AutoConversion with S3 Select, we added rules to the Spark SQL’s optimizer (Catalyst).
+In order to achieve AutoConversion with S3 Select, we added rules to Spark SQL’s optimizer (Catalyst).

 How Does AutoConversion Work?

 In the optimization phase, the newly added rules try to optimize the user’s queries with S3 Select if possible.
 Below are the few requirements that the query should satisfy to get converted to S3 Select:

 - Input data must be read from S3.

 - Data types used for the columns must be supported by Amazon S3 Select.

 - Data format must be either CSV or JSON.

 - If S3-backed tables in a query do not require any column projections or row filtering, then they are not optimized as they are already better off with normal S3 read.
 For instance in query “SELECT * FROM foo”, the foo table would not need S3 Select.

 But sometimes users need more control over how they access the data, so we also provide ways to create a data source on top of S3 Select manually.
 The following section explains how to create data frames or create tables manually using S3 Select on top of CSV or JSON data sources.